andrewten45/personal-project-1/snippets/numRandom/README.txt

-Random Number Generator by Andrew Tennant
+Random Number Generator by Andrew T

 - Generates a random number for the user
 - Meant to be concise & easy to read for what it does